windingwind/zotero-plugin-template/README.md

 > [!note]
 > In this template, release-it is configured to locally bump the version, build, and push commits and git.tags, subsequently GitHub Action will rebuild the plugin and publish the XPI to GitHub Release.
 >
-> If you need to release a locally built XPI, set `github.release` in `.release-it.json` to `true` and remove `.github/workflows/release.yml`.
+> If you need to release a locally built XPI, set `release-it.github.release` to `true` in `package.json` and remove `.github/workflows/release.yml`.
 Besides that, you need to set the environment variable `GITHUB_TOKEN`, get it in <https://github.com/settings/tokens>

 #### About Prerelease